rpominov/fun-task/docs/api-reference.md

 ## `Task.race(tasks)`

-Given array of tasks creates a task that completes with the earliest value or error.
+Given array of tasks creates a task that completes with the earliest successful or failure value.
 After the fastest task completes other tasks are canceled.

 ```js